 A Hard Day’s Work: Global Attitudes to Gender Equality in the Workplace

-A NEW global study carried out in 27 countries by Ipsos MORI in the UK, in collaboration with the Global Institute for Women’s Leadership at King’s College London for International Women’s Day shows men and women remain divided about gender equality in the workplace.
+A NEW global study carried out in 27 countries by Ipsos in the UK, in collaboration with the Global Institute for Women’s Leadership at King’s College London for International Women’s Day shows men and women remain divided about gender equality in the workplace.

 [WEBINAR] Ipsos Global Trends - Aftershocks and continuity